mhweiner/pgsmith/README.md

 **tiny-pg-builder** is a utility for safely building parameterized SQL queries for use with [`pg`](https://github.com/brianc/node-postgres).

-This is **NOT** an ORM or DSL!
+This is **NOT** an ORM or DSL.
 It’s a simple, composable SQL builder that lets you write SQL the way you want — clearly and safely.

 ```ts
 /*** Tagged template ***/